Judge Charles D. Carlson (541) 682-4257

 Judge Charles M. Zennaché (541) 682-4259

-Judge Zennaché was appointed to the bench in December 2007.
-Prior to joining the bench, he practiced law in Eugene for 19 years.
-During his career he practiced in a variety of areas, including municipal prosecution, municipal law, commercial litigation, commercial bankruptcy, and civil rights and employment law.
-Immediately prior to joining the bench, his practice emphasized family law and mediation.
+Judge Zennaché joined the bench in December 2007 after a 19-year legal career in Lane County.
+During his career, he practiced in a variety of areas, including municipal prosecution, municipal law, commercial litigation, commercial bankruptcy, and civil rights and employment law.
 Judge Zennaché is currently a member of the Council on Court Procedure.
 He has served on the executive committees of the Family Law Section and Debtor – Creditor Section of the Oregon State Bar.
 He was on the 2010 Oregon Judicial Department / Oregon State Bar Task Force on Family Law Forms and Services.
 He has also served as a member of the Eugene Police Commission and chair of the Alternative Dispute Resolution subcommittee of the Lane County Bar Association.
-Off the bench, Judge Zennaché serves as a member of the board of directors of McKenzie River Trust and has served in leadership roles with such organizations as the Eugene Celebration, Oregon Country Fair and BRING Recycling.
 In addition to his general trial assignments, Judge Zennaché is a member of the criminal team.